 The Communications Sector-Specific Plan details how the National Infrastructure Protection Plan risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
 Each Sector Risk Management Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
 The Department of Homeland Security is designated as the Sector Risk Management Agency for the Communications Sector.

-For resources available to Communications Sector partners, go to the Cybersecurity Division webpage.
+For additional resources available to Communications Sector partners, go to the Cybersecurity Division webpage.

 For more information on emergency communications, go to the National Coordinating Center for Communications webpage or the Emergency Communications topic page.